ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * PrepShare
 * PrepMessage

-## Queries {#query}
+## Batch Modes, Batches, and Queries {#batch-mode}

 Aggregated results are computed based on sets of reports, called "batches".
-The Collector influences which reports are used in a batch via a "query."
+The Collector requests the aggregated results for a given batch via a "query".
 The Aggregators use this query to carry out the aggregation flow and produce aggregate shares encrypted to the Collector.

+Each measurement task has a preconfigured "batch mode".
+The batch mode defines both how reports may be partitioned into batches, as well as how these batches are addressed and the semantics of the query used for collection.

-This document defines the following query types:
+This document defines the following batch modes:

 ~~~
 enum {
   reserved(0), /* Reserved for testing purposes */
   time_interval(1),
-  fixed_size(2),
+  leader_selected(2),
   (255)
-} QueryType;
+} BatchMode;
 ~~~

-The time_interval query type is described in {{time-interval-query}}; the fixed_size query type is described in {{fixed-size-query}}.
-Future specifications may introduce new query types as needed (see {{query-type-reg}}).
+The time-interval batch mode is described in {{time-interval-batch-mode}}; the leader-selected batch mode is described in {{leader-selected-batch-mode}}.
+Future specifications may introduce new batch modes as needed (see
-Implementations are free to implement only a subset of the available query types.
+{{batch-mode-reg}}).
+Implementations are free to implement only a subset of the available batch modes.

-A query includes parameters used by the Aggregators to select a batch of reports specific to the given query type.
+A query includes parameters used by the Aggregators to select a batch of reports specific to the given batch mode.
 A query is defined as follows:

 ~~~
 struct {
-  QueryType query_type;
+  BatchMode batch_mode;
-  select (Query.query_type) {
+  select (Query.batch_mode) {
     case time_interval: Interval batch_interval;
-    case fixed_size: Empty;
+    case leader_selected: Empty;
   }
 } Query;
 ~~~

 The query is issued in-band as part of the collect interaction ({{collect-flow}}).
-Its content is determined by the "query type", which in turn is encoded by the "query configuration" configured out-of-band.
-All query types have the following configuration parameters in common:
+Its content is determined by the batch mode, which in turn is determined by the measurement task, which is configured out-of-band.
+All batch modes have the following configuration parameters in common:

 - `min_batch_size` - The smallest number of reports the batch is allowed to include.
 In a sense, this parameter controls the degree of privacy that will